Home

 What Comes Next?

-As the debate continues, people are questioning Bitcoin’s future.
-Opinions vary widely, with some arguing this is the fate of any innovation.
-One user provocatively asked, "Then go live in the cave and be absolutely free?"
+As the debate persists, people weigh Bitcoin’s future.
+Opinions vary, echoing the view that innovations often face evolving realities.
+Some argue, "Then go live in the cave and be absolutely free?"

 Key Insights